- Science Center

 Which fishery management plans does the Greater Atlantic Region Sustainable Fisheries Division manage?

 The Sustainable Fisheries Division works on fishery management plans with the New England and Mid-Atlantic Fishery Management Councils.
 Two fishery management plans, monkfish and spiny dogfish, are jointly managed by both Councils.

 How are species such as American Lobster, Atlantic Menhaden, and Northern Shrimp managed?

-Some species found in the Northeast and Mid-Atlantic are managed exclusively by the states under the Atlantic States Marine Fisheries Commission (ASMFC) and some species are managed in both state waters (0-3 miles) and federal waters (3-200 miles).
+Some species found in the Greater Atlantic Region are managed exclusively by the states under the Atlantic States Marine Fisheries Commission (ASMFC) and some species are managed in both state waters (0-3 miles) and federal waters (3-200 miles).
 For more information on species managed exclusively in state waters go to the ASMFC's website.